 Disney caters to parents of young kids and has a facility called Rider Switch.
 If you have a baby or a toddler (not allowed on the ride) and still would like to go, the ride handler will give you a rider switch.
 The Rider Switch allows an adult to wait with an infant/toddler (anyone who is unable to ride) while the older kid/parent enjoys the ride and then simply switch – instead of going back in the line and waiting again for the turn.
 It also allows you to take 2 additional people with you.

 For the most popular rides, Disney issues Fastpass.
 These are issued at kiosks located throughout the park.
 The Fastpass books a time slot for you at the ride.
-Each rider needs their own Fastpass.
+One useful Disneyland tip to remember is that each rider needs their own Fastpass.
 You need to show up for the ride at the time mentioned on the Fastpass and you can bypass the wait-time entirely.
 It is a great way to plan your day in the park.
 We used the Rider Switch and Fastpass effectively on both days to save time and have my son do the popular rides twice at Disneyland & California Adventure rides.

 TIP: Disney’s Max pass comes highly recommended as it lets you book Fastpass online on your mobile.